GLOBAL MARKETS-Euro and oil resume fall; stocks slip on weak data

 By Rodrigo Campos

+energy the only S&P 500 sectors to post gains for the day.
+The

-The S&P 500 on Wednesday closed out trading for 2014 with a
+S&P 500 on Wednesday closed out trading for 2014 with a third

 The euro threatened to dip below $1.20 for the first time